My Al Capone Museum | home

 Within thirty minutes of this shooting, the police immediately started to look for a certain Al Brown who ran a notorious dive called the Four Deuces.

-Witnesses to the shooting, although there were many proved fruitless.
+Witnesses to the shooting, although there were many, proved totally fruitless.
 Many had suddenly lost their memories.

-Bets were taken that Al brown would never be convicted, in fact many hated Joe Howard.
+Bets were taken that Al brown would never be convicted, in fact, many hated Joe Howard and were kind of glad he was gone.

 He was an harrassing pest and probably thought that he got exactly what he deserved.